ceorron/stable-inplace-sorting-algorithms/README.md

 This is presented for those looking to study some new sorting techniques and who are interested in sorting algorithms in general.

 The idea for sweep_sort and merge_sweep_sort came from the idea of using std::rotate as part of a recursive decent sorting algorithm, and so both sweep_sort and merge_sweep_sort make use of the rotate function.

+merge_sweep_sort gives the best overall performance for an in-place and stable sorting algorithm.

 # Example use - C++